-Fig. 5 Source distance of user node in the example WDS network
+Fig. 5 Source distances of user nodes in the example WDS network

 (2) Betweenness centrality of user nodes (I32).
-The sub-index betweenness centrality (BC) has been widely used in the literature to assessment element importance in infrastructure networks (Winkler et al. 2010; Duenas-Osorio and Vemuru 2009).
+The sub-index betweenness centrality (BC) has been widely used in the literature to assess element importance in infrastructure networks (Winkler et al. 2010; Duenas-Osorio and Vemuru 2009).
 The BC of node vi in an undirected network is deﬁned as the number of shortest path visits from node vk to vj (k≠j≠i; vk, vj∈V) (Brandes 2001).
-Since network flows in a WDS network are always directed flows from source to user nodes, the WDS network is treated as a directed network.
-The BC of user node i in WDS network is expressed as:
+Because network flows in a WDS network are always directed flows from the source to user nodes, the WDS network is treated as a directed network.
+The BC of user node i in the WDS network is expressed as

 (3)

-Where symbol Σ denotes the number sum of all shortest paths from source to all user nodes except node vi.
-Ns→j is the number of shortest paths from the source node vs to the user node vj (s≠j≠i), Ns→j(i) is the number of shortest paths from vs to vj passing through node vi.
-Shortest paths are calculated by BFS algorithm with arc length determined by the geography length of alternative pipelines.
+where Σ denotes the number sum of all shortest paths from the source to all user nodes except node vi.
+Ns→j is the number of shortest paths from source node vs to user node vj (s≠j≠i), and Ns→j(i) is the number of shortest paths from vs to vj passing through node vi.
+The shortest paths are calculated by the BFS algorithm, with the arc length determined by the geographical length of the alternative pipelines.

 (3) Contraction centrality of user nodes (I33).
-According to the definition by Tan et al. (2006), the contraction centrality of node i based on the agglomeration index of WDS network is expressed as:
+According to the definition by Tan et al. (2006), the contraction centrality of node i based on the agglomeration index of the WDS network is expressed as

 (4)

-Where G*vi is the modified network topology of G after the aggregation by node vi, ki is the number of adjacent nodes of node vi..
-1/[n.l(G)] and 1/[(n-ki).l(G*vi)] are the agglomeration of network G and G*vi respectively. is the average path length of G, ds→j is the length of shortest path from node vs to vj, the length of arcs in G is determined by the geography length of pipelines.
-The aggregation of G by node vi is conducted by mix all of its adjacent nodes and arcs within node vi.
-In the topology of G*vi, adjacent nodes and arcs of vi in G is replaced by node vi, arcs connecting those adjacent nodes in G are converted into the adjacent arcs of node vi in G*vi.
-Fig. 6 presents topology illustration of G*vi based on the layout of the example WDS network.
+where G*vi is the modified network topology of G after aggregation by node vi, and ki is the number of adjacent nodes of node vi..
+1/[n.l(G)] and 1/[(n-ki).l(G*vi)] are the agglomerations of networks G and G*vi, respectively. is the average path length of G, and ds→j is the length of the shortest path from node vs to vj.
+The length of arcs in G is determined by the geographical length of the pipelines.
+The aggregation of G by node vi is conducted by mixing all of its adjacent nodes and arcs within node vi.
+In the topology of G*vi, the adjacent nodes and arcs of vi in G are replaced by node vi, and the arcs connecting those adjacent nodes in G are converted into the adjacent arcs of node vi in G*vi.
+Fig. 6 presents a topological illustration of G*vi based on the layout of the example WDS network.